 Over the course of two months, we tried many a restaurant, and all but two were great.
 There are also many memorable agritourism restaurants (farm-to-table) in and around Tirana.

 Perhaps to offset the possibility of becoming morbidly obese due to the prevalence of all the eateries in Tirana, it is a city of very enticing walkability.
 There are many footpaths and parks.
 Grand Park (Parku I Madh) is quite epic, and a person can easily walk many miles in a day.
-Especially if walking from restaurant to restaurant, finishing the day off in a pub or cafe, which is not hard to do.
+Especially if walking from restaurant to restaurant and finishing the day off in a pub or cafe, which is not hard to do.

-In Tirana, you’ll find no shortage of bakeries (furrë buke) and coffee-shops, restaurants, restaurants, and more restaurants, fashion outlets, and shoe-stores, markets, vendors, and peddlers, churches, museums, and mosques, defunct communist relics, and beautiful, restored government buildings.
+In Tirana, you’ll find no shortage of bakeries (furrë buke) and coffee-shops, restaurants, restaurants, and more restaurants, fashion outlets, shoe-stores, markets, vendors, peddlers, churches, museums, and mosques, defunct communist relics, and beautiful, restored government buildings.
 There are hotels for every budget (we recommend Xheko Imperial Luxury Boutique Hotel), and parks and paths aplenty in a city built for walking.
 Tirana has something for just about everyone.

 But, lest you now have visions of a pristine paradise dancing around your brain, and can’t wait to apply for citizenship after finishing this post, I should let you know just what the beautiful-but-haggard woman analogy I used in describing Tirana earlier on is all about.

-Eventually, though, the men roll along in the garbage trucks to empty the dumpsters, pick up whatever extras haven’t blown away, throw all the bigger bits that didn’t fit in the dumpsters into the trucks, beep, honk, spew diesel fumes, and lumber off to the next site for the next cleanup.
+Eventually, though, the men roll along in the garbage trucks to empty the dumpsters, pick up whatever extras haven’t blown away, throw all the bigger bits that didn’t fit into the dumpsters into the trucks, beep, honk, spew diesel fumes, and lumber off to the next site for the next cleanup.
 And with that, things are tip-top.
 For two days.

 Sadly, the garbage issue isn’t confined only to Tirana.
 You’ll find garbage strewn about nearly everywhere in Albania where there’s regular human habitation or transit.
 It eventually ends up in the waterways.

 Nearly every creek and river I saw, in the entire country, was covered along both sides with plastic.
 A billion ragged bits of discarded petroleum by-product, flying like sad little flags from the saplings growing along the riverbeds, until the wind, high water, or prolonged exposure to the elements inevitably break their grip on the trees and the deteriorating bits are washed out to sea.
-This painfully obvious garbage issue is unusually strange when compared with the inside of nearly every building in Albabia, which are generally immaculate.
+This painfully obvious garbage issue is unusually strange when compared with the insides of nearly every building in Albania, which are generally immaculate.